My Addis Ababa memories: a disorienting introduction to Ethiopia

 My local highlights of Addis Ababa

-In Addis Ababa, I saw the usual sights: the National Museum of Ethiopia where I met Lucy, the Australopithecine hominid and one of our oldest ancestors, the Holy Trinity Cathedral where the former emperor Haile Selassie is buried with his wife, enjoyed coffee at TOMOCA, and visited the absolutely maddening Mercato, Africa’s largest open-air market.
-These were fun, eye-opening, and extremely photogenic even though Addis Ababa is considered to be a city of no discernible beauty.
+In Addis Ababa, I saw the usual sights: the National Museum of Ethiopia, where I met Lucy, the Australopithecine hominid and one of our oldest ancestors, the Holy Trinity Cathedral, where the former emperor Haile Selassie is buried with his wife, enjoyed coffee at TOMOCA, and visited the absolutely maddening Mercato, Africa’s largest open-air market.
+These were fun, eye-opening, and extremely photogenic, even though Addis Ababa is considered to be a city of no discernible beauty.
 However, my most memorable moments in Addis Ababa were spent talking with my neighbours, drinking beer, and digging into shekla tibs.
 My day trip to Entoto Hill was another fantastic experience.
 It was a part of the cooking class tour that I bought from Pick Your Day and included cooking injera with an old lady in Entoto Hill and visiting the Mercato.
 Known as the lungs of Addis Ababa, Entoto Hill is a popular outing spot for the local families of the city.
 The green hill provides bird’s eye views of Addis and the shady eucalyptus forests scent the air fresh.
-The hill has the Entoto Mariam Church and Saint Mary, Emperor Menelik and Empress Taitu Memorial Museum within its compound.
+The hill has the Entoto Mariam Church, Saint Mary, Emperor Menelik, and Empress Taitu Memorial Museum within its compound.
 I went there with my guide to cook injera, drink some excellent tej (local honey wine), and buy a goat for slaughter for a newfound local friend’s family.
-It was December Solstice holiday and Entoto Hill rang with shepherd bells as they herded their flocks to the city for the sacrificial feast.
+It was the December Solstice holiday, and Entoto Hill rang with shepherd bells as they herded their flocks to the city for the sacrificial feast.

 Learning to cook injera in Addis Ababa